wpilibsuite/allwpilib/telemetry/doc/cpp.md

 ## Thread Safety

-`wpi::telemetry::Telemetry` and `wpi::telemetry::TelemetryTable` may be used from the main robot loop and secondary user threads at the same time when they route to WPILib-provided backends.
+The namespace functions in `wpi::telemetry` and `wpi::telemetry::TelemetryTable` may be used from the main robot loop and secondary user threads at the same time when they route to WPILib-provided backends.
 There is no periodic update call or main-thread affinity.
 Concurrent calls to the same path are serialized where required by the backend, but their output order is unspecified.

 The values passed through `std::span`, `std::string_view`, references, serializers, and ADL hooks remain owned by the caller.
 They must stay alive and must not be modified concurrently for the duration of the call.
 A backend must copy any non-owning data it wants to retain after the call returns.